Today’s conditions for Mississauga are going to be frigid feeling closer to –25°C with wind chill.

 Look for numbness, white or yellowish skin, and a hard or waxy texture.
 Severe frostbite can cause nerve damage and, in extreme cases, lead to amputation.

 This occurs when body temperature drops too low.
-Watch for shivering, confusion, slurred speech, and loss of coordination.
+Watch for shivering, confusion, slurred speech, sleepiness, stiff muscles and loss of co-ordination.
 Seek medical attention immediately if these symptoms appear.
+If you or someone you know has been outside in cold weather and is experiencing symptoms, call 911.

 Cold temperatures reduce blood circulation and increase heart strain.
 Individuals with cardiovascular conditions should speak with their doctor about winter safety.
 Seek urgent care for chest pain, shortness of breath, or weakness.